 Eating healthy is about so much more than looking good in those skinny jeans.
-When we truly understand what a profound impact the food we eat can have on every aspect our lives, we are much more likely to stick to healthy eating habits.
+When we truly understand what a profound impact the food we eat can have on every aspect of our lives, we are much more likely to stick to healthy eating habits.

 1. Eating healthy will positively impact your mental health

-What you eat can have a huge impact on your mental health.
+What we eat can have a huge impact on our mental health.
 Approximately 20% of Canadians will experience a mental illness at some point during their lifetime.
 Eating high amounts of sugar and processed food has been linked to an increased risk of depression.
 On the other hand, eating whole foods like sweet potatoes, spinach, berries and avocados will lower inflammation in the body and help raise serotonin levels to fight symptoms of depression and keep you feeling healthy and happy.

 2. Eating healthy will increase your energy levels

-The food you put in your body will determine whether you spring out of bed in the morning or hit that snooze button 20 times then need an afternoon nap.
+The food you put in your body will determine whether you spring out of bed in the morning or hit that snooze button 20 times, then need an afternoon nap.
 Eating a diet full of real foods like fruits, vegetables, seeds, nuts, fish and lean meats will help stabilize your blood sugar to keep your energy level steady throughout the day and avoid those dreaded crashes.

 3. A healthier diet will improve your sleep quality

 A big part of eating healthier is cutting down on your consumption of things like alcohol, caffeine and sugar, all of which negatively impact your sleep.
 When you improve the quality of your sleep, you give your body a better chance to rejuvenate.
 In turn, it becomes much easier to lose weight and make healthier choices when it comes to food.